NeSurdalov/NFS_Autopilot/README.md

 2. Run main.py and then run game
 3. To to controll settings, choose XBOX 360 gamepad, run calibration.py and follow instructions in this file
 4. Then start race and run main.py
-5. To stop autopilot chose any of it's windows and press 'q'
+5. To stop autopilot choose any of it's windows and press 'q'